 Creaney Primary School and Creaney Education Support Centre (CESC) are two separate schools sharing one campus.
 Each operates with their own Principal and staff.
 However, following our school motto of ‘Caring’ the school has a strong commitment to integration as follows:

-A small number of CESC students join Creaney Primary School in a range of classes or activities such as Music, Sport, Library, Art and some whole school activities such as assemblies, sports carnival etc. Reverse integration is where Creaney Primary School classes participate in CESC activities, with cooking being the most popular.
+A small number of CESC students join Creaney Primary School in a range of classes or activities, some whole school activities such as sports carnivals etc. Reverse integration is where Creaney Primary School classes participate in CESC activities, with cooking being the most popular.

 Junior Play Buddies